How to combine piano chords

 There is some know-how concerning which chords that are best suited for being extended depending on the key the chord sequence is derived from.
 In general, the key chord is often best to keep as a triad, but not always which the following examples will show.

 Another thing to know about is that some extended chords are especially appropriate in certain music styles.
 A very common progression in jazz, for example, is: iim7, V7, Imaj7.

-If you are confused by the roman numerals iim7, V7, Imaj7 is the same as for example Dm7, G7, Cmaj.
+If you are confused by the Roman numerals iim7, V7, Imaj7 is the same as for example Dm7, G7, Cmaj.
 Extended chords are very common in jazz and if you want supplementary information, see for example this list with ten popular jazz chord progressions.

-There are also lots of extended chords in blues, although not as many different chord types as in jazz, generally speaking.
+There are also lots of extended chords in blues, although not as many chord types as in jazz, generally speaking.

 Descending and ascending bass lines

 One way to create lovely movements and moods in music is to apply descending and ascending bass lines.
 The bass note in a chord is the same as the root, in other words the lowest note.
 Therefore, a bass line is created with the lowest part of the chord which through chord changes creates a bass line.

 We could proceed from the bass line c, b, a, g and build a chord progression that uses that bass tones.
 One example of such a progression could be: C, G/B, Am, Am/G. (G/B and Am/G are so-called inverted chords and you could find diagrams of these on the site.)
 Here is another example of a progression with a descending bass line: G, G/F#, Em, Em/D, C.